Unitech/pm2/CONTRIBUTING.md

   - How may I reproduce this? (this isn't easy in some cases)
   - Are you using a cluster module?
 Are you trying to catch SIGTERM signals?
 With `code` if possible.

-#### 4. Think global if your issue is too specific we might not be able to help and stackoverflow might be a better place to seak for an answer
+#### 4. Think global
+If your issue is too specific we might not be able to help and stackoverflow might be a better place to seak for an answer

 #### 5. Be clear and format issues with [markdown](http://daringfireball.net/projects/markdown/)
 Note that we might understand english, german and french